 Your provider cannot make you pay for a utility service (e.g. gas, water, electricity) unless your room is individually metered.
-You may only be required to pay an amount set out in the agreement (if the agreement states this).

 If your room has its own meter, the amount that the provider can charge for the utility service must not be more than the amount the provider is charged for the service.